BYTE-RANGER-Software/ags_FoY/doc/9verb_changes.rst

 		if ( MovePlayer(160,160) == 1 ) player.Say("I'm there!");

-	In Tumbleweed Verbs you write it like this:
+	In FoY Verbs you write it like this:

 	::